ScottLogic/Technology-Carbon-Standard/pages/categories/downstream.md

 A saving of over 24kgCO2e per year is possible by extending the life of the MacBook to six years.

-A device's life span is driven by a number of factors, but it is mostly driven by social behaviour (a market driven desire for newer, improved technology).
+A device's life span is driven by several factors, but it is mostly driven by social behavior (a market-driven desire for newer, improved technology).
 Other factors include:
-- built-in obsolescence by manufacturers, removed support and security
+- built-in obsolescence by manufacturers - removed support and security
-- applications demanding higher performance, latest operating systems and hardware
+- applications demanding higher performance, the latest operating systems and hardware
 - un-repairable devices and hardware components (cannot physically be repaired/replaced or is cost prohibitive to do so)

 {% include linkedHeading.html heading="Network Data Transfer" level=2 %}

-#TODO:

 These emissions are associated with the infrastructure enabling data transmission, enabling end-users to access the products and services.
 Network emissions can be estimated based on the size of the data transferred, the distance transmitted, and the carbon intensity of the regions through which the data is transferred.